On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Introduction

-In context of support recovery, the signal strength is quantified by Generally, support recovery algorithms require the signal strength to be above some threshold.
-As a concrete example, the detailed analyses provided in \citep{amini2009, deshpande2014, boaz2015} all is based on the non-zero principal component elements being $\pm 1/\sqrt{\rm sparsity}$.
-To the best of our knowledge, prior to our work, there was no result in the PCA/CCA literature on the information theoretic limit of the minimal signal strength. \begin{itemize} \item In Section~\ref{sec: IT lower bound}, we show that $\Sig_x\gtrsim\sqrt{\log(p-s_x)/n}$ and $\Sig_y\gtrsim\sqrt{\log(q-s_y)/n}$ is a necessary requirement for successful support recovery. \end{itemize}
+In context of support recovery, the signal strength is quantified by Generally, support recovery algorithms require the signal strength to lie above some threshold.
+As a concrete example, the detailed analyses provided in \cite{amini2009, deshpande2014}, and \cite{boaz2015} are all based on the nonzero principal component elements being of the order $\pm 1/\sqrt{\rm sparsity}$.
+To the best of our knowledge, prior to our work, there was no result in the PCA/CCA literature on the information theoretic limit of the minimal signal strength.
+Generally, PCA studies assume that the top eigenvectors are de-localized, i.e., the principal components have elements of the order $O(1/\sqrt s)$ and thereby mostly considered the cases of de-localized eigenvectors.
+We do not make any such assumption on the canonical covariates, and thereby we believe that our study paints a more complete picture of the support recovery. \begin{itemize} \item In Section~\ref{sec: IT lower bound}, we show that $\Sig_x\gtrsim\sqrt{\log(p-s_x)/n}$ (or $\Sig_y\gtrsim\sqrt{\log(q-s_y)/n}$) is a necessary requirement for successful support recovery by $U$ (or $V$). \end{itemize}